Xrayya/Xrayya/README.md

 - 👋 Hi, My name is Hary
 - 🎓 Right now, I'm a student at Brawijaya University
 - 👀 I'm beginner in programming and I’m interested in so many topics about code, computer, etc.
-- 🌱 I’m currently learning C++ and Java
+- 🌱 I’m currently learning C++, Java, Lua, and Neovim stuff.

 <!---
 Xrayya/Xrayya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.